How to Start an LLC in Arkansas? | In 6 Easy Steps

 A registered agent must be a resident of the state.
 If you hire an outside business to serve as your registered agent, there are specific statutory requirements they must meet for them to qualify.

-In addition to being available at their physical address during normal business hours, Arkansas law requires that agents have regular access via fax or e-mail before the Secretary of State's office requires an on-site visit.
+In addition to being available at their physical address during normal business hours, Arkansas law requires that a registered agent service has regular access via fax or e-mail before the Secretary of State's office requires an on-site visit.

 The Arkansas Secretary of State has a list of companies approved as registered agents and other businesses offering such services.

-It is best to choose one from this list so that there is no question about whether or not their service will meet statutory requirements.
+It is best to choose a registered agent from this list so that there is no question about whether or not their service will meet statutory requirements.

-Arkansas Articles of Organization are filed with the Secretary of State.
-In Arkansas, this document is called the Certificate of Organization (CO).
+Arkansas Articles of Organization, also known as Certificate of Organization (CO) in Arkansas, are filed with the Secretary of State.

 The Articles of Organization must include the following information: